MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Expon_Dist.md

 api_name:
 - Excel.WorksheetFunction.Expon_Dist
 ms.assetid: 19627dab-1c33-2348-389e-18a76604b237
-ms.date: 06/08/2017
+ms.date: 05/22/2019
 localization_priority: Normal
 ---

 # WorksheetFunction.Expon_Dist method (Excel)

 Returns the exponential distribution.
-Use EXPON_DIST to model the time between events, such as how long an automated bank teller takes to deliver cash.
-For example, you can use EXPON_DIST to determine the probability that the process takes at most 1 minute.
+Use **Expon_Dist** to model the time between events, such as how long an automated bank teller takes to deliver cash.
+For example, you can use **Expon_Dist** to determine the probability that the process takes at most 1 minute.

 ## Syntax